 I'm just sitting watching flowers in the rain

 Feel the power of the rain keeping me cool"

 'Flowers In The Rain' owes some of its attraction to future Marc Bolan and David Bowie producer Tony Visconti who assisted Denny Cordell in getting the sound he wanted.
 Tony said; "They were going to throw that track out because it had a little sort of slump in tempo to it.
 So I scored oboe, clarinet, cor anglaise and French horn, and for the middle section, we recorded it at double-speed which gave it a very unusual sound."

-The single almost made it to Number 1 in the UK charts with the additional fame of being the first record played on the BBCs new 'Radio 1' pop station.
+The single almost made it to Number One in the UK charts with the additional fame of being the first record played by Tony Blackburn on the BBCs new "Radio 1" pop station.
 Unfortunately, group manager Tony Secunda went too far when he had controversial promotional postcards printed for Flowers In The Rain resulting in Roy Wood losing his royalties for the song as well as the single's B-side 'The Lemon Tree' that was covered by fellow Brum band The Idle Race.

 'Love And Beauty' is a real lost gem of a recording, ignored or undiscovered by many Moody Blues fans.
 Historically though, it's one of their most significant records as it's their first to feature the famous 'Mellotron' that would become a trade-mark of the Moodies sound for the next decade.